 Interactive data visualizations¶

-Jupyter Notebooks have support for many kinds of interactive outputs, including the ipywidgets ecosystem as well as many interactive visualization libraries.
+Jupyter Notebook has support for many kinds of interactive outputs, including the ipywidgets ecosystem as well as many interactive visualization libraries.
 These are supported in Jupyter Book, with the right configuration.
 This page has a few common examples.

 First off, we’ll download a little bit of data and show its structure: